 Brand new Close Encounters: Live Interactive Tours will bring the theatre’s history to life with a chance to meet prominent characters from the past in situ, dressed and behaving as they would have been when they were originally at the theatre.
 The heritage tours have also been given a refreshed script delving deeper into the fascinating stories of the theatre over the years.

-The 200 for 200 walk celebrates the original routes of architect William Wilkins and his group of players who would tour the east counties visiting various theatres, of which Theatre Royal is the only one left standing.
+The 200 for 200 walk celebrates the original routes of architect William Wilkins and his group of players who would tour the east counties visiting various theatres, of which Theatre Royal is the only one still operating as a working theatre.
 This sponsored walk will contribute towards the anniversary fund, aiming to raise £200,000 in the theatre’s 200th year.
 The walk is sponsored by Bury Physio and the theatre is very grateful for their support.

 In collaboration with RojoArt, a new celebratory mosaic will be created by six local schools for the theatre’s garden wall.
 The students will take part in history workshops exploring characters and stories form the theatre’s past, and craft workshops to create their aspects of the mural.
 RojoArt will then assemble the pieces and the schools will return to see it on display in June.